Minus the Bear

-Minus the Bear are an American indie rock band formed in Seattle, Washington, in 2001, and comprising members of Botch, Kill Sadie, and Sharks Keep Moving.
+Minus the Bear is an American indie rock band formed in Seattle, Washington, in 2001, and comprising members of Botch, Kill Sadie, and Sharks Keep Moving.
 Their sound has been described as "Pele-esque guitar-taps and electronics with sophisticated time signature composition."

 Minus the Bear have released six albums and four EPs.
 The band's final line-up before disbanding in 2018 consisted of Jake Snider (vocals, guitar), Dave Knudson (guitar), Cory Murchy (bass guitar), and Alex Rose (synthesizers, vocals).
 On July 17, 2018, the band announced their retirement and accompanying farewell tour.
 Their final live performance on their original farewell tour was December 16, 2018, at The Showbox in Seattle.

 In 2025, the band reunited and announced an anniversary tour to commemorate the 20th anniversary of Menos el Oso.

 History

 2001–2009

 Minus the Bear formed in 2001, and played its first gig three days after 9/11 at the Seattle venue The Paradox.
 Suicide Squeeze Records released their debut full-length album Highly Refined Pirates on November 19, 2002.

 On January 2, 2006, Matt Bayles, keyboard player and producer for Minus the Bear, announced that he would be leaving the band to focus all his time on his career as a producer.
 His last performance with the band was on January 28, 2006.
 He was replaced by Alex Rose, who previously worked as a sound engineer on the band's second full-length album, Menos el Oso.
 Interpretaciones del Oso, an album of remixed songs from their second full-length album Menos el Oso, was released on February 20, 2007, by Suicide Squeeze Records.

 The band's third full-length album, Planet of Ice, was released on August 21, 2007, by Suicide Squeeze Records and contains ten tracks.
 As well as an exclusive iTunes bonus track titled "Cat Calls & Ill Means", a bonus CD containing two B-sides, "Electric Rainbow" and "Patiently Waiting", a demo version of "Ice Monster", and a remix by P.O.S. of the album's first single, "Knights", was released with the album's first edition.

 In 2008, the band recorded four tracks live on Daytrotter that were released for free with a membership to the website.
 Later that year, the band also released an acoustic EP, Acoustics, which contained an unreleased track, "Guns & Ammo", and acoustic versions of six previously released tracks.
 On October 27, 2009, the band released a two-song single, "Into The Mirror", on various digital music outlets; exclusive 7" vinyl copies were sold on tour.